-- 2. The criteria for the application of the methodologies other than the postage stamp shall be as follows: - (a) for the virtual point based methodologies, the consideration is whether the transmission network allows for the identification of a reference node or the virtual point where the majority of the gas flow converges; - (b) for the asset allocation methodology, the consideration is whether both of the following conditions are met in an entry-exit system: - (i) the total technical cross-border exit capacity is equal to or higher than the daily peak demand of domestic network users occurring with a statistical probability of once in 20 years; - (ii) a price cap regime and a non-price cap regime will be applied in parallel. - (c) for the other methodologies, the consideration is better cost-reflectivity and the necessity to simplify the structural representation of the transmission network. - 3.
-The criteria for the application of a secondary adjustment shall be as follows: - (a) the chosen secondary adjustment does not contradict the primary cost allocation methodology; - (b) the application of any secondary adjustment is possible after the application of any primary cost allocation methodology; - (c) the application of rescaling and/or equalisation is possible as a step of any primary cost allocation methodology whereas the application of benchmarking is possible only after the application of a primary cost allocation methodology.
+- (b) the criteria for the application of the methodologies other than the postage stamp shall be as follows: - (i) for the virtual point based methodologies, the consideration is whether the transmission network allows for the identification of a reference node or the virtual point where the majority of the gas flow converges;

+- (ii) for the asset allocation methodology, the consideration is whether both of the following conditions are met in an entry-exit system: - the total technical cross-border exit capacity is equal to or higher than the daily peak demand of domestic network users occurring with a statistical probability of once in 20 years; - (2) a price cap regime and a non-price cap regime will be applied in parallel. - (iii) for the other methodologies, the consideration is better cost-reflectivity and the necessity to simplify the structural representation of the transmission network. - 2.
+When choosing a secondary adjustment to be applied, the following shall be taken into account: - (a) the criteria for the application of any secondary adjustment shall be as follows: - (i) the chosen secondary adjustment does not contradict the primary cost allocation methodology; - (ii) the application of any secondary adjustment is possible after the application of any primary cost allocation methodology; - (iii) the application of rescaling and/or equalisation is possible as a step of any primary cost allocation methodology whereas the application of benchmarking is possible only after the application of a primary cost allocation methodology. - (b) the conditions for the application of the specific secondary adjustment shall be as set out in Articles 16(1), 17(1) and 18(1).